Live chat by BoldChat

 A Conditional Offer Can Make It Happen

-A conditional offer can often be the best way to buy or sell a home for the terms most favourable to you.
+A conditional offer can often be the best way to buy or sell a home for the terms most favorable to you.
 However, there can be a down side, so know your facts before you decide whether a conditional offer can work for you.

 When reviewing the conditional offer with our clients I can point out the conditions, and also explain how they will impact the potential sale.
 Some conditions may be simple or short-term, such as requiring a home inspection or approval of financing.
 Such conditions are commonplace, and they shouldn't tie up a property for long.
 Therefore, these conditions usually don't have a major impact on the negotiating process.